 A magazine disconnect mechanism is thus a commonsense safety feature that prevents a gun with a detachable magazine from firing when the magazine is out of the gun.
 Many people incorrectly assume that a gun is unloaded if the magazine has been removed or is not fully inserted.32 But crucially, there may still be a round in the chamber ready to be fired, even if the magazine is not in the gun.
-"Without an MDM, a magazine-equipped pistol can be fired if there is a bullet in the chamber, even if the magazine has not been inserted."
-Pena, 898 F.3d at 980.
+"Without an

 32 Indeed, one study found that 20.3% of adults surveyed did not think a semi-automatic handgun could be fired with the magazine removed, while another 14.5% said they did not know.
 Of these respondents, 28% lived in a gun-owning household.
-Jon S. Vernick et al., "I Didn't Know the Gun Was Loaded": An Examination of Two Safety Devices that Can
+Jon S. Vernick et al., "I Didn't Know the Gun Was Loaded": An Examination of Two Safety Devices that Can Reduce the Risk of Unintentional Firearm Injuries, 20 J. Pub.
+Health & Pol'y 427, 430 (1999).